belzecue/arlez80_godot-midi-player2/readme.md

 ## Not TODO

 * Supports play format 2
-    * SMF.gd can read it. but MIDI Player will not implement it.
+    * SMF.gd can read it. but I will not implement it to MIDI Player.
 * Implements some effects (Use godot's mixer effect!)
     * Reverb
     * Chorus